 India > Wild Life > East Zone

-Kaziranga is famous for being one of the last strongholds of the endangered great Indian one horned rhinoceros.
-Tigers which are natural enemies of rhinos are also there in sizable numbers in this area.
+Tigers which are natural enemies of rhinos are also there in sizable number.
 Other attractions of this national park include the wild buffalo, magnificent swamp deer, hog deer, wild boar, Hoolok gibbon, capped langur and ratel (badger).

 A wide variety of snakes including the rock python and the monitor lizard are also found here.
 Amongst the birds, the crested serpent eagle is common while palla's fishing eagle and gray headed fishing eagle are frequently seen.Others include the Great Adjutant Stork, crane, Bengal floricab, bar-headed goose, whistling teal, and pelican.